raheemadamboev/pin-lock-compose/README.md

 </p>

 <p align="center">
 📻 Light library that is beautiful Pin Lock screen for Jetpack Compose.
 The library handles saving pin in Encrypted file.
-Integration is very easy.
+Integration is very easy and fast.
 </p>

 # Setup